KDE/documentation-develop-kde-org/content/hig/layout/gestures.md

 ### Mobile

-Aditionally to the common gestures, there a gestures especially for Plamsa Mobile.
+Additionally to the common gestures, there a gestures especially for Plasma Mobile.

 #### Swipe to reveal